canonical/rockcraft/docs/tutorials/pypi-package.rst

-Create a ROCK from a PyPI package
+Create a ROCK for a PyPI package
 *********************************

 By the end of this tutorial you will be able to run pyfiglet via docker: